 His exceptional record of success has earned him praise as a problem solver from client and peer surveys.
 WTR 1000 has called him “intelligent, thoughtful and client-oriented,” and noted that he has a singular ability to “parse through substantial volumes of information to quickly identify the crux of the matter.”
 Legal 500 has described him as a “smart, creative” trial lawyer who “anticipates everything.”

-The World Trademark Review WTR 1000, a peer and client surveyed listing, identified Mr. Puzella as a leading trademark practitioner in 2011, 2012, and 2013.
-In 2011, WTR 1000 characterized Mr. Puzella’s litigation work as “incredibly impressive.”
-In 2012, WTR 1000 further praised Mr. Puzella as “highly recommended” for court room work.
-In 2011, The Legal 500, another peer and client survey, identified Mr. Puzella as a “notable practitioner” who is “smart, creative, and anticipate[s] everything.”
+The World Trademark Review WTR 1000, a peer and client surveyed listing, has identified Mr. Puzella as a leading practitioner for trademark enforcement and litigation four years in a row (2011-2014).
+In 2011, WTR 1000 characterized Mr. Puzella’s litigation work as “incredibly impressive” and further praised Mr. Puzella as “highly recommended” for court room work.
+Recently, the 2013 edition noted that clients turn to Mr. Puzella because he is “intelligent, thoughtful and client-oriented” and one who can “expertly parse through substantial volumes of information to quickly identify the crux of the matter”.
+In 2011, The Legal 500, another peer and client surveyed listing, identified Mr. Puzella as a “notable practitioner” who is “smart, creative, and anticipate[s] everything.”
 In 2012, Legal 500 reported that he “has a quick grasp on trademark law and procedure” and “can be the ‘brains’ behind a team effort.”